Yearly Temperature Anomaly Distribution

 About the data

-The value for the current year is actually the average for the last available 12 months.
-For example, in March we include values since the previous April.
-This approach allows us to include the latest data for a full year and avoids showing possibly misleading values for shorter time periods.
+The value for the current year is actually the average for the last 12 months, for example in March we include values since the previous April.
+This approach allows us to include the latest data for a full year and avoids showing possibly misleading values when using shorter time periods.

 Data sources